cjmoynihan/Tabled/readme.md

 tabled evaluate    # score models against held-out users
 ```

-`profile` is worth running first — it prints a retention table showing how many
-games and interactions survive each candidate filter, which is how `prepare`'s
-thresholds were chosen:
+Run `profile` to see model construction details.
+These are used for tabled prepare:

 ```bash
 tabled prepare --min-game 50 --min-user 10
 ```

-Support counts are cached after the first run, so trying different thresholds
+Support counts are cached after the first run, so using different thresholds
-does not re-read the 400 MB file. `--rescan` forces a fresh pass.
+does not re-read the 400 MB file.
+Use `--rescan` forces a fresh pass.

-## What `prepare` produces
+## What `prepare` does

 Four artifacts in `data/processed/`: